 In the 50/50 model, the contributions of real estate, machinery and equipment, working capital, labor and management are paid a return similar to a rental payment or a wage.
-The amounts can be computed in the same way as they are with the Contributions Model.
-The remaining return (profit) is shared equally among the parties.
+The amounts can be computed in the same way as they are with the contributions model.
+The remaining return (profit or loss) is shared equally among the parties.

 In the following example, net business income of $120,000 is computed by subtracting the direct business expenses from the gross income.
 Next a return equal to a rental fee or cost of ownership is paid to each party for the use of land, machinery, labor and management.
 The remaining $5,000 of profit is divided equally between the two parties.

 Each party's total return consists of the rental or wage return from his/her respective resources plus 50% of the profits.
 As shown below, the first party receives $71,500 and the second party $48,500.